Debunking Minimalism: What it is (not) and how it came about

 Gaining spiritual wisdom by letting go of possessions (in the broadest sense of the word) has been the subject of religious teachings (across all religions) for centuries:

-• With fasting during Ramadan, Muslims are reminded what it is like to be poor, to be grateful for what they have and to be generous towards those less fortunate.
+• Fasting during Ramadan reminds Muslims of what it is like to be poor, grateful for what they have, and generous towards those less fortunate.

-• In Jewish burial practice, people are cleansed and then clothed in a white linen robe without pockets, symbolizing that we are judged on our merits, not on our material wealth when we leave this world.
+• In Jewish burial, people are cleansed and then clothed in a white linen robe without pockets, symbolising that they are judged on their merits, not their material wealth, when they leave this world.

 • According to Hindu scriptures, materialism and spirituality are two paths in life one has to choose.
-Only if we overcome our attachment to worldly life can we reach eternal heaven.
+We can reach eternal heaven only if we overcome our attachment to worldly life.

 • In Zen Buddhism, meditation helps us live (in the here and now), without distractions, and in greater harmony with ourselves and those around us.